top of page

 The birds are gob-smackers, with stand-out delights such as Monteiro’s, Braun’s and Gabela Bush-shrikes, the dazzling White-headed Robin-chat, Red-crested Turaco, Black-collared Bulbul, Angola Batis, Oustalet’s Sunbird, Dusky Twinspot, and striking Angola Cave-chat.
 The habitat diversity from barren desert, to endless broad-leaved miombo woodlands, to Afro-montane forest and patches of Guinea-Congolian lowland forest is spell-binding.
 This diversity means we are likely to see over 500 species on this trip; an amazing number totaling over 20% of Africa’s avifauna!

-*Note: This country endured a long civil war that raged through the 80s and 90s, but it has been politically stable since 2004 and is perfectly safe.
+*Note: This country endured a long civil war that raged through the 80s and 90s, but it has been politically stable since 2004.

 Length: 18 Days